Xyq7777777/Mini-project-1/README.md

 ## User stories

 I, the owner of restaurants, would like to know the current popular choice of food or drinks (what kinds of products should be released).
 I, the owner of restaurants, would like to know the comments (like, dislike, suggestions) on my store from customers.
 I, the owner of restaurants, would like to know which marketing strategies (promotions, advertisements, discounts, events) will have the most positive reflect.
+I, the customer, would like to know what is the percentage of positive comments.

 ## Architecture